-For the last few months, I’ve been learning the native wildflowers on Mores Mountain in Bogus Basin and Boise National Forest.
+For a few years, I’ve been learning the native wildflowers on Mores Mountain in the Bogus Basin Mountain Recreation Area within the Boise National Forest.
 Mores Mountain is known for spectacular views and incredible wildflower displays, the best I’ve seen in the Treasure Valley.
 I thought I’d share some of the flowers I saw on the trails in May, June, and July.

-For brevity I have only included a plant in the first month it was seen, but know that some plants bloom for more than one month.
-(For example, I saw paintbrush plants in full bloom during late May-July.)
+For brevity I have only included a plant the first month it was seen, but know that some plants bloom for more than one month.
+(For example, I saw paintbrush in full bloom during late May-July.)

 May